Kayli/tf_test/README.md

 # Terraform VPC Project

 This project defines a Virtual Private Cloud (VPC) infrastructure using Terraform.
 It consists of a VPC module and a sandbox environment for testing and deployment.

+## Prerequisites

+Before you can use this project, you need to have the following tools installed on your machine:

+*   [Terraform](https://www.terraform.io/downloads.html) - You need to have Terraform installed to provision the infrastructure.

 ## Project Structure